tps2015gh/fullstack_info_th/readme.md

 }
 ```

+---
 ### How To Debug PowerShell
 - How to Debug Scripts in Windows PowerShell ISE?
   - https://linuxhint.com/debug-scripts-in-windows-powershell-ise/
+  - > Use F9 to Toggle Breakpoint
+   Use F5 to Run Script
 - Concat string in powershell
   - https://stackoverflow.com/questions/15113413/how-do-i-concatenate-strings-and-variables-in-powershell
   -

+---
+End of ReadMe

+---